albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Alarm_system/Setup_hardware.md

-# Setting up your hardware
+# Set up your hardware

-Before starting with this set of labs, you will need to check that your hardware is set up as suggested.
+Before starting with this set of labs, you will need to verify that you have the required hardware setup as described in this lab sheet.

 ## Preparation

-- Complete the steps to [assemble your hardware](../../Lab0_SetUp/1b_Assemble_your_FarmBeats_Student_Kit_Hardware.md) according to the guide in Lab0_Setup
+- Complete the steps to [assemble your hardware](../../Lab0_SetUp/1b_Assemble_your_FarmBeats_Student_Kit_Hardware.md) as covered in Lab 0

 - Verify that the Capacitive Soil Moisture Sensor is plugged into socket A2 of the Grove Base Hat